Robotic-Assisted Surgery Repairs Complex Kidney Condition In Teen

 The urologist inserted a stent to temporarily open the ureter.
 A follow-up CT and MAG-3 scan revealed that Justin's UPJ was more complicated than most.
 The test showed that his right ureter was completely blocked and his left ureter was narrowing and partially blocked.
 In addition, Justin had a horseshoe kidney -- the lower pole of the kidneys was fused together.
 While congenital malformations involving kidneys are fairly rare, the horseshoe kidney is one of the most common kidney birth defects, occurring in one of every 500 births.

 Doctors agreed that Justin needed to undergo pyeloplasty -- surgery to remove the narrow part of the ureter and then reconnect the ureter to the kidney.
 Uncomfortable with the suggestion by some urologists that the horseshoe kidney be separated during the pyeloplasty, Justin's parents, Mike and Sherri Ham, looked for other options.
-Their search brought them to Mohan S. Gundeti, MD, associate professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology at the University of Chicago Medicine Comer Children's Hospital.
+Their search brought them to Mohan S. Gundeti, MD, professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology at the University of Chicago Medicine Comer Children's Hospital.
 Dr Gundeti, an expert in minimally invasive urologic surgery, had recently performed the first pediatric robotic-assisted pyeloplasty in the Chicago area.

 In a robotic-assisted procedure, the surgeon has a three-dimensional view of the surgical field and a greater range of motion and precision than in traditional laparoscopic and open surgeries.
 "Justin's anatomy was complex and required delicate work," says Dr. Gundeti.
 "But I did not see any reason to separate the kidney."